-If you’re dreaming of a luxury yachting vacation in the glorious Land Down Under, you might need to turn your sense of weather upside-down.
+Dreaming of a luxury yachting vacation in the glorious Land Down Under?
+You might need to turn your sense of weather upside-down.
 July is Australia’s winter, and it’s the perfect time of year to explore the magnificent Whitsunday Islands or, as we Aussies say, “the Whitsundays.”

 If you want secluded beaches, coral reefs and natural beauty then the Whitsundays are definitely for you.

 The Whitsunday Islands are over 4000 kilometers from the Northern tip on the East Coast of Australia, down to Melbourne.
 That’s a lot of exploring.
 Don’t expect to see all of the coastlines on one yachting vacation.
 Pick and choose, and enjoy every mile of your journey.

 8 million tourists visit the 74 Whitsunday islands every year to enjoy the water, fishing, sunbathing, SCUBA diving, snorkeling, shopping, dining, bushwalking or simply relaxing with a cool drink on hand while anchored near Daydream Island or Hamilton Island.

 You can expect anything from bareboat charters where you Skipper and chart your own course with any of the fabulous catamarans available in the Whitsundays, to deluxe superyachts with top-notch crew to meet your every whim.
 H2O Luxury Yachts in Australia can help you plan it all for a perfect Whitsundays yachting experience.

 The hottest months in the Whitsunday Islands are December, January and February — Australia’s Summer.
 Summer in Australia is also the wet season, with a higher chance of cyclones around the Great Barrier Reef.